- Stanford Supplemental Essays Writing Guide 2020

 - Tips to Keep in Mind Before You Start Writing

-When it comes to writing college essays, the first thing applicants should pay attention to is their individual voice as a person.
+When it comes to writing college essays (for example informative essay or etc), the first thing applicants should pay attention to is their individual voice as a person.
 The admissions officers won’t accept a standard paper; they want to read an interesting and catching college essay or - the catchy short answers to the college essay questions, covering the topic and reflecting who you are.
 If you want to study at Stanford University, you need to do your best to write a worthy paper, which will definitely grab the attention of the committee.
 In our insightful review, we’ll share a few important tips that will help you write a catchy Stanford essay.

 Short Response Questions (50 words)

 Short Answer 1 - What is the most significant challenge that society faces today?
 (50-word limit)

 For these essay questions, choose something very special that you can manage to explain in 50 words.
 This might be a challenge by itself, and mentioning it may be a good idea, depending on the situation and the tone you’re choosing.